-Chris brings on Damien Echols to discuss Ceremonial Magick and the spiritual path.
+Chris brings Damien Echols on to the Indie Spiritualist Podcast to discuss his practice of Ceremonial Magick and walking the spiritual path.
 They explore the practice and the important role it has had in Damien’s life.

 Magick Revolution – Damien and I discuss Magick Revolution and their mission statement, “We believe in art and Magick as a process of initiation designed to awaken the viewer to higher states of consciousness.
 With Magick Revolution, our goal is to share these techniques so that others can manifest the lives they desire.”
 We also explore what Magick is and what “initiation” means in relation to it.